kstaver/e-commerce-back-end/README.md

   You can test this application by changing the database via GET/PUT/POST commands in Insomnia or a similar app to check for invalid entries.

   ## Questions
-  You can find the link to my application [here](https://github.com/kstaver/e-commerce-back-end).
+  You can find this applciation's repository [here](https://github.com/kstaver/e-commerce-back-end).
 If you have any questions pertaining to this project, please feel free to contact me.

   ## Contact Info
   - Github: [kstaver](https://github.com/kstaver)